skip to main content

 • Be deemed admissible to MSU

-• Have a 3.5 or higher high school GPA at the time of MSU admission
+• Have a 3.5 or higher high school GPA at the time of MSU admission, as listed in their MSU application material

-Academic performance and business & leadership experience will be considered when reviewing applicants for direct admission, as represented on the university admission application.
+Academic performance, business involvement, and business-related leadership experience will be considered when reviewing applicants for direct admission, as represented on the university admission application.

 Invitation Timeline

-• Two rounds of invitations will be issued in mid-February and mid-April.
-Students who do not receive an invitation in February will still be considered for the second round.
+• Two rounds of invitations will be issued; students who do not receive an invitation in February will still be considered for the second round.

 • Invitations will be issued through the MSU Office of Admissions’ online application account (students will be sent an email prompting them to check their admissions account); invited students’ majors will be changed to Business Admitted.